MLopez-Ibanez/irace/DEVEL-README.md

 6. make winbuild # passes.
 Wait for the 2 emails and check logs!

-7. Update NEWS (add version number on top)

-8. make closeversion
+7. make closeversion

-9. Send package as a pre-release to:
+8. Send package as a pre-release to:

    * The maintainers of the packages listed in "Reverse suggests" or "Reverse depend" at https://cran.r-project.org/package=irace so they can check we